vp237/IPO_Prediction/midterm_report.md

 ### **3. Data Cleaning:**

-The IPO dataset consists of 3762 rows and 1664 columns.
-Each row corresponds to a different company.
+Each row of the IPO dataset corresponds to a different company.
 Columns contain publically available information about each company including:
 - Ticker symbol
 - Day, month and year of IPO
 - Year the company was founded